OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 # Material Multimaterial Settings

 This page documents the settings used when printing with multiple materials in Orca Slicer.
-It explains wipe-tower parameters, tool-change behaviour for both single-extruder and multi-extruder multimaterial setups, and ramming/purge options that help ensure reliable, contamination-free material changes.
+It explains wipe-tower parameters, tool-change behavior for both single-extruder and multi-extruder multimaterial setups, and ramming/purge options that help ensure reliable, contamination-free material changes.

 - [Multimaterial Wipe Tower Parameters](#multimaterial-wipe-tower-parameters)
   - [Minimal purge on wipe tower](#minimal-purge-on-wipe-tower)